-Summer comes with glorious sunshine and serious wanderlust, luring us all somewhere on a beautiful shore, be it a an endless stretch of golden sand, a secluded white cove with sparkling turquoise waters, or anything in between.
+Summer comes with glorious sunshine and serious wanderlust, luring us all somewhere on a beautiful shore, be it an endless stretch of golden sand, a secluded white cove with sparkling turquoise waters, or anything in between.

 From Spain to Seychelles, here are 10 of the world’s most beautiful beaches: